-USE CRUTCHES as needed for balance.
+• USE CRUTCHES TO ASSIST WITH AMBULATION.
 You may place full weight as tolerated on your operative leg with the brace locked in extension.

 - Elevate the operative leg to chest level whenever possible to decrease swelling. - Do Not place pillows under knees (i.e., do not maintain knee in a flexed or bent position), but rather place pillows under foot/ankle to elevate leg. - Do not engage in activities which increase knee pain/swelling (prolonged periods of standing) over the first 7-10 days following surgery. - Avoid long periods of sitting (without leg elevated) or long distance traveling for 2 weeks. - May return to sedentary work ONLY or school 3-4 days after surgery, if pain is tolerable.